Adnan Selçuk Mızraklı: Legal prosecution

 Mızraklı was detained on the 21 October 2019 and charged with being a member of terror organization.
 The prosecution alleged that Mizrakli had attended funerals of PKK members and that he shall have performed surgery for an alleged member of the Kurdistan Workers' Party (PKK).
 Human Rights Watch stated that "the evidence in an indictment against him does not support the charge that he was involved with terrorism or committed crimes."
 On the 9 March 2020 he was sentenced to 9 years and 4 months imprisonment for membership in a terror organization.
 He was accused of terror propaganda since April 2020 in an additional case.
 In that case, the prosecution saw his participation in meetings organized by the HDP or his activism against the execution of Ramin Hossein-Penahi in Iran as terror propaganda.
 In September 2021 he was acquitted.

 Detention conditions

 Initially being detained in a prison in Diyarbakir, he was transferred away of his hometown from the prison in Diyarbakir in Southeast Anatolia to a prison facility in Kayseri in central Anatolia.
-He is one of several elected mayors of the HDP, currently in detention in Turkey.
 In February 2022 and at his own request, he was transferred to the F-type prison in Edirne, the same prison in which Selahattin Demirtaş is imprisoned.
+On September 8, 2026, he was released from the prison where he was being held after completing his sentence.